 AFFFILIATE DISCLOSURE: In order for me to support my blogging and social media activities, I may receive monetary compensation for links to products from this post.
 However, I only recommend products that I personally love and use myself!.

 I have spent a lot of years of my life changing my hair color based on my flittering emotions and the change of seasons.
 I am a big proponent of self-expression and coloring my hair has always been one of my favorite ways to express myself, but over the last few years, I have come to find out that all of those conventional hair dyes I was using is absolutely terrible for me and for the planet.
-Over time, I was destroying my hair and ingesting nasty toxic chemicals, with every dye job that I performed.
-Finally, after wanting to grow my hair out, I realized that my hair had never gotten passed my shoulders because all of the damage I was doing to it was causing my hair to break off.
-I decided I needed to make a change and how I was coloring my hair was the first thing on that list.
-After trying henna, I don't think I can ever go back to conventional hair dyes.
-I mean, the toxic chemicals is enough on its own to keep me away for good…but the conditioning that henna provides to your hair is simply divine, all while coloring it.
-I can not profess enough my love for henna.
+Over time, I was destroying my hair and ingesting nasty toxic chemicals, with every dye job that I performed

 Conventional hair dyes contain dangerous ingredients

-Not only does conventional hair dye destroy your hair by turning it into Swiss cheese, but the use of conventional hair dye has been linked to cancer, allergic reactions, and respiratory disorders. hair dyes that are marked as “natural” can be deceiving too because they can contain hazardous chemicals such as resorcinol, ammonia or peroxide, and PPD.
-PPD is widely known to damage the DNA of human cells and often causes allergic reactions in even mildly sensitive individuals.
+Not only does conventional hair dye destroy your hair by turning it into Swiss cheese, but the use of conventional hair dye has been linked to cancer, allergic reactions, and respiratory disorders. hair dyes that are marked as “natural” can be deceiving too because they can damage the DNA of human cells contain hazardous chemicals such as resorcinol, ammonia or peroxide, and PPD.
+PPD is widely known to and often causes allergic reactions in even mildly sensitive individuals.
 Studies have shown that those who use conventional hair dyes are at an increased risk of developing Hodgkin’s lymphoma, multiple myeloma, and leukemia.
-My sister-in-law once had such a bad reaction to dyeing her hair that she had to go to the emergency room because her whole face had swollen up like she had just been in a boxing match!
+My sister-in-law once had such a bad reaction to dyeing her hair that she had to go to the emergency room because her whole face had swollen up

 Henna makes my heart swell